 The English and Communications faculty are dedicated to helping students apply the knowledge and skills gained through the study of writing and literature to successfully communicate in work and life roles.
 Two levels of developmental writing courses are available.

 The department offers a wide selection of transferable general education courses including Composition 1 and 2 and literature courses including the Survey of American Literature, The English Novel, Native American and African American Literature, an Introduction to Poetry and others.

 Students planning to transfer to a four-year degree generally enroll in Composition courses and one or two related electives as they fulfill requirements for the Associate in Arts, Associate in Science and Associate in Applied Science degrees.

-Cr
+Course Cr

-1460 Applied Interpersonal Communications 3

-1485 Employment Portfolio Development and

-Presentation 2

-1510 Customer & Occupational Relations 3

-1410 Fundamentals of Writing 1 4
+ENGL 1410 Fundamentals of Writing 1 4

-1415 Fundamentals of Writing 2 4
+ENGL 1415 Fundamentals of Writing 2 4

-1711 Composition 1 4
+ENGL 1711 Composition 1 4

-1712 Composition 2 2
+ENGL 1712 Composition 2 2

-1720 Introduction to Creative Writing 3
+ENGL 1720 Introduction to Creative Writing 3

-1725 Introduction to Fiction Writing 3
+ENGL 1725 Introduction to Fiction Writing 3

-1730 Introduction to Technical Writing 3
+ENGL 1730 Introduction to Technical Writing 3

-1780 Recently-Arrived Contemporary
+ENGL 1780 Recently-Arrived Contemporary

 Immigrant Literature 3

-1790 Contemporary Writers of Color 3
+ENGL 1790 Contemporary Writers of Color 3

-2721 Survey of American Literature 1 3
+ENGL 2721 Survey of American Literature 1 3

-2722 Survey of American Literature 2 3
+ENGL 2722 Survey of American Literature 2 3

+ENGL 2725 Survey of British Literature 3

-2730 Post-Civil War American Novel 3
+ENGL 2730 Post-Civil War American Novel 3

-2732 Exploring the Short Story 3
+ENGL 2732 Exploring the Short Story 3

-2740 Native American Literature 3
+ENGL 2740 Native American Literature 3

-2750 African American Literature 3
+ENGL 2750 African American Literature 3

-2760 English Novel 3
+ENGL 2760 English Novel 3

-2770 Introduction to Poetry 3
+ENGL 2770 Introduction to Poetry 3

-2775 Science Fiction and Fantasy 3
+ENGL 2775 Science Fiction and Fantasy 3

-2778 Urban Literature-Lost in the City 3
+ENGL 2778 Urban Literature-Lost in the City 3

-485 510 410 415 711 712 720 725 730 780 7790 2721 2722 2730 2750 2760 2770 2775 485 Employment Portfolio Development and Presentation 510 Customer & Occupational Relations 410 Fundamentals of Writing 1 415 Fundamentals of Writing 2 711 Composition 1 712 Composition 2 720 Introduction to Creative Writing 725 Introduction to Fiction Writing 730 Introduction to Technical Writing 780 Recently-Arrived Contemporary Immigrant Literature 790 Contemporary Writers of Color 721 Survey of American Literature 1 722 Survey of American Literature 2 730 Post-Civil War American Novel 732 Exploring the Short Story 740 Native American Literature 750 African American Literature 760 English Novel 770 Introduction to Poetry 7775 Science Fiction and Fantasy